PARAsocial-work/Draft-Twitch-Bot/README.md

 This code is excluding the aesthetic side of things - it's just all about getting feedback on how I'm making it function.

-Console messages now now are what will go to a lil prettyified browser source window for me to read during stream.
+Console messages now are placeholders for what will go to a lil prettyified browser source window for me to read during stream.

 My plan is to hold chat messages on a top 'chat' box, and anon whispers in a bottom 'anons' box.